exercism/python/exercises/concept/meltdown-mitigation/.docs/introduction.md

 In Python, [`if`][if statement], `elif` (_a contraction of 'else and if'_) and `else` statements are used to [control the flow][control flow tools] of execution and make decisions in a program.
 Unlike many other programming languages, Python versions 3.9 and below do not offer a formal case-switch statement, instead using multiple `elif` statements to serve a similar purpose.

-Python 3.10 introduces a variant case-switch statement called `pattern matching`, which will be covered separately in another concept.
+Python 3.10 introduces a variant case-switch statement called `structural pattern matching`, which will be covered separately in another concept.

-Conditional statements use expressions that must resolve to `True` or `False` -- either by returning a `bool` directly, or by evaluating ["truthy" or "falsy"][truth value testing].
+Conditional statements use expressions that must resolve to `True` or `False` -- either by returning a `bool` type directly, or by evaluating as ["truthy" or "falsy"][truth value testing].

 ```python
 x = 10